- Dive the lost world of the Maya in Mexico's cenotes - a massive system of underground freshwater caves and caverns

-- Unforgettable encounters with great white sharks at Guadalupe and encounters with marine megafauna in Revillagigedo and Socorro
+- Unforgettable encounters with great white sharks at Guadalupe, and encounters with marine megafauna in Revillagigedo and Socorro

 - Stunning biodiversity in Jacques Cousteau's aquarium of the world - the Sea of Cortez

-If Mexico diving could be summed up in one word, it would be diverse.
+If Mexico diving could be summed up in one word, it would be diversity.
 This massive country boasts two stunning coasts, each with thousands of kilometres of beaches studded by ancient ruins, mangrove forests, and geological points of interest.
 This bold and exotic destination is just as varied below the waterline, with an unbelievable variety of oceanic environments and animals.
 All that diversity gives Mexico a unique appeal, with plenty of fun for avid scuba divers, beach bums, and adventure junkies alike.

 Once you discover all that Mexico has to offer, it's easy to see why so many divers return year after year.
 The Pacific coast offers adventure on the high seas, with dynamic liveaboard-only destinations where sharks rule, and a chance to dive alongside extraordinary marine life in Jacques Cousteau's playground - the Sea of Cortez.
-Head to the Caribbean side for beautiful white sand beaches, relaxed reefs, and more close encounters with sharks and mantas.
+Head to the Caribbean side for beautiful white sand beaches, relaxed reefs, and more close encounters with sharks and even mantas.
 If you're interested in cave or cavern exploration, cenote diving in Mexico won't disappoint.
 You'll find endless opportunities to explore these fascinating underground environments with expeditions led by world-class diving operations.

 Top Mexico experiences